 Was Your Loved One Abused in a West Virginia Nursing Home?

 Discovering that your loved one was abused in a nursing home is devastating.
 If this has happened to your family, we can help.
 Though nothing can reverse their suffering, we can hold the facility accountable and seek compensation for you and your family’s losses.
-Call your hometown West Virginia nursing home lawyers at Stewart Bell, PLLC at 304-345-1700 or fill out the online form to help seek justice for your loved one today.
+Contact your hometown West Virginia nursing home lawyers at Stewart Bell, PLLC to schedule a free consultation and seek justice for your loved one today.